madaiqian/fisheye_calibration/README.md

 # fisheye_calibration
-It's a tool which can calibrate fisheye camera.
+It's a tool which can calibrate fisheye camera based on opencv3.0.